Homebound Placement during the Pandemic

 - Why in-school services are inappropriate at this time

-Get it?
 You want to argue for one placement (the pros) and list the cons of the other placement.
 Plug all the holes of any possible rebuttal.

 Request Homebound Instruction or Instruction in the Home

 - Request letters from doctors.
 An in-person or virtual visit may not be necessary to get a letter.
 I know some of my son’s team know him well enough and see him frequently enough that it wouldn’t be necessary.
-Say to them: I need a letter stating your professional opinion as to why my child cannot safely return to school this fall.
+Say to them: I need a letter stating your professional opinion about why my child cannot attend in-person school.
 I don’t want to tell a doctor what to say.
-But hopefully, this will steer them toward a letter that says “It is my professional opinion that…” instead of “I feel he would be unsafe in returning.”
+But hopefully, this will steer them toward a letter that says, “It is my professional opinion that…”

 - Compose your letter.
 I am going to list a bunch of sentence starters below.
 Choose what works for you.

-Examples to Request Home Instruction
+Examples of Home Instruction Requests

-Also, placement change is a big deal.
 Not really appropriate for an IEP no-meet addendum, but we’ll get to that at the end of the letter.

-Requesting Home Instruction-Introduction
+Requesting Home Instruction: Introduction

 - Dear IEP team,